Early Streets of Brisbane: History

 The first military barracks were constructed in 1825 as two slab huts for the sergeant, corporal and 12 privates, and separate huts for the married couples on the corner of Queen Street and North Quay, site of the present Brisbane Square.
 The barracks were later moved to the other side of Queen Street and replaced by the second lumber yard in 1831.
 The first prisoner accommodation also consisted of slab huts, probably at the intersection of Queen and Albert Streets; stone barracks were constructed in 1829.
 The first Commissariat Store was constructed as a long, low slab building near the corner of Elizabeth and Albert Streets and was later used as a barn, after the stone Commissariat Store was built in 1829.
 The first Commissariat Store appears to have been situated within the alignment of the present day Elizabeth Street.

 The only entry point into the settlement was via the wharf on the Brisbane River.
 Initially known as the King's Wharf, or King's Jetty, it was constructed by 1827 when the boat crew's hut and boat builder's shed were first occupied.
-A crane was constructed on the end of the wharf in order to transfer goods from the arriving ships to the shore.
+A crane was constructed on the end of the wharf to transfer goods from the arriving ships to the shore.
 The wharf was situated on the river bank opposite the Commissariat Store on Queen's Wharf Road.
 The main thoroughfare into the settlement was up the steep river bank following the present day alignment of Queen's Wharf Road.
 Pedestrians were able to enter the settlement through the vacant land immediately northwest of the Commissariat Store, in what is today known as Miller Park.

 A hospital was completed in 1827, after much government bungling over plans and approvals, on the block bounded by North Quay, Adelaide, George and Ann Streets, with the buildings extending into the current alignment of Adelaide Street.
 The windmill tower which still stands on Wickham Terrace was likely completed in late 1828, with a treadmill added before September 1829.